-The awards season kicks into gear this weekend, as Hollywood’s finest rock up in London for the BAFTAs.
-To add to the excitement, we’ve got a selection of the finest technology-related films of all time.
+The awards season steps up a gear in early February, as Hollywood’s finest rock up for the Oscars 2020.
+To add to the building excitement, we’ve got a selection of the best – and the worst – tech-related films of all time.

 The Social Network

-Alright, so maybe I’ve already broken my ground rules…but only a little.
-The Social Network is the real-life depiction of Mark Zuckerberg’s rise from one nerd with a (stolen) idea to the megalomanic owner of Facebook as it lives and breathes today.
+The real-life depiction of Mark Zuckerberg’s rise from ‘just a nerd’ with a (stolen) idea to megalomanic owner of Facebook as it lives and breathes today.

-Superbly written by Aaron Sorkin (Moneyball, A Few Good Men) and knitted together by the masterful David Fincher (Fight Club, Se7en), The Social Network tells a tale of greed, betrayal, selfishness and determination.
+Superbly written by Aaron Sorkin (The West Wing, A Few Good Men) and knitted together by the masterful David Fincher (Fight Club, Se7en), The Social Network tells a tale of greed, betrayal, selfishness and determination.

 Sorkin’s razor-sharp script is delivered exquisitely by Jesse Eisenberg, who delivers the passive-aggressive performance required to bring the legal wrangling and vicious backstabbing between two techie twenty-somethings to life.